datanav/docs/rdf-support.rst

       ..
     }

-Note that expanding CURIES is normally done at the endpoint of your flow (i.e. the sink or a SDShare feed, see below).
+Note that expanding CURIES is normally done at the endpoint of your flow (i.e. by the sink or a SDShare feed, see below).
 However, if the sink you are using to output the final data is not RDF aware (i.e. supports automatic prefix expansion) you can use the ``uri-expand`` function to achieve the same functionality.